Sam31551/PostGrad_Maths_Modelling/README.md

    - The data underwent Forward and Backward feature selection.

 ### Models on Best Features
-The same base models that were run before were run on the dataset with reduced features.
-This gives an indication of how well this subset of best predictors can predict the target feature.
-If there is no significant change in model performance, you may suggest that only the best predictors are necessary for modelling therefore reducing data collecting times in subsequent analyses.
+   - Base models are run on the dataset with reduced features.
+   - This gives an indication of how well this subset of best predictors can predict the target feature.
+   - If there is no significant change in model performance, you may suggest that only the best predictors are necessary for modelling therefore reducing data collecting times in subsequent analyses.

 ### Model Optimization
-The previously defined models will have their hyperparameters tuned in order to improve performance.
-This was done through the use of Grid Search.
+   - Models have their hyperparameters tuned in order to improve performance.
+   - This was done through the use of Grid Search.
 While this is not an exhaustive method, it allows for the optimization for the large quantity of models in the analysis.
-If wanting to re-run this analysis one could choose to use a more exhaustive grid search or an alternative optimization method.
+   - If wanting to re-run this analysis one could choose to use a more exhaustive grid search or an alternative optimization method.

 ### Stacking
-This analysis segment will focus on stacking the optimized models.
-Stacking is an ensemble method that combines the predictive power of multiple models to generate a new model.
-This can often lead to improved model results.
+   - The optimized models were stacked to combine the predictive power of multiple models to generate a new model.

 ### Feature Importance
-This analysis segment will focus on feature importance.
-It will consider each of the best performing models from all previous model stages.
-The best model will be identified and re-tested.
+   - The best model from all modelling stages is identified and re-tested.
 Once the model is tested, feature importance will be run.
-This will be done using the SHAP (SHapley Additive exPlanations) tools.
-This segment of the analysis answers the core of the initial resource question: 'What gives a country better international football tournament-winning odds?'.
-The SHAP output, shown below, shows the feature importance ranking and the traits of these features that lead to certain predictions.
+   - This will be done using the SHAP (SHapley Additive exPlanations) tools.
+   - The SHAP output, shown below, shows the feature importance ranking and the traits of these features that lead to certain predictions.

 ![SHAP Summary Plot](SHAP_Output.png)